49.4.2 Init File Examples

 definition so it will be available for help commands even when the

 package is not loaded.
-The last argument, t
+The last argument, t, indicates that

 this function is interactive; that is, it can be invoked interactively